 Duration | 45 minutes

 You use your voice to question, clarify, challenge and engage.
 You use your voice to provoke thinking and manage behaviour.
 You rely on your voice in the classroom, you might even take it for granted.
 But what happens if you suffer problems with your voice or, worse, lose it completely?

 It’s very hard to teach if you have no voice.

 It is well recognised that voice training is important for new teachers, however this is currently only addressed by some initial teacher education programmes.

-Also lacking at present is an affordable and accessible refresher course – something that the Association of Teachers and Lecturers has identified as necessary to support teachers in protecting their voicees when they are required to speak for a large proportion of their working day.
+Also lacking at present is an affordable and accessible refresher course for experienced teachers – something that the National Union of Teachers has identified as necessary to support teachers in protecting their voices.

 Section 1 | Voice production

 Section 5 | The impact of the physical environment

 Section 6 | How to avoid vocal fatigue

 Section 7 | What to do when voice problems hit

 Use and Care of Voice for Teachers is suitable for educators in all sectors – from early years establishments to higher education institutions.